chameco/Solid/README.md

-solid - a minimalist language with a tiny VM ![Build Status] (https://travis-ci.org/chameco/Solid.png)
+solid - a minimalist language with a tiny VM
 ============================================

-Solid is a simple, elegant language with a super simple C API.
+Solid is a simple, elegant language with a very user-friendly C API.
 Yes, that means you can embed it into your application or game with almost no effort.

+See the GitHub page at <http://github.com/chameco/solid> for source code.

 Installation
 -------------

 You'll want Bison (3.0.0), Flex (2.5), and a C compiler (Clang and GCC are tested, because that's what I use, but everything is standard POSIX C99).

-The Makefile should automagically fetch other dependencies and stuff.
+The Makefile should automatically fetch any other dependencies.

 To tell `make` where you want it to place the binary, you can set `INSTALL_DIR` to a directory.
 Likewise, changing `PREFIX_DIR` to a